Buying your first bow and arrows

 1. Start with a low draw weight bow

 Archery is a very unique way of using your muscles.
 Nothing will have prepared you for this, unless you’re a regular rower.
 So your muscles and more importantly tendons need to be trained to cope with the stress of pulling and holding back the string.
-If your bow is too strong very bad posture will become a habit: things like not having a definitive anchor point in your face, head tilted too far backwards or forwards, back leaning backwards, bad release etc. It also increases the risk of injuring your shoulder.
+If your bow is too strong bad posture may set in permanently: things like not having a definitive anchor point in your face, head tilted too far backwards or forwards, back leaning backwards, bad release etc. It also increases the risk of injuring your shoulder.
 Your muscles will build up faster than your tendons, so keep practicing good form with this bow for a month longer than you think you need to before you go up in draw weight.

 All adults will be comfortable with 20# and most will be with 25# – our Red Ranger longbow and Beginner Black Hunter are available in those draw weights.
 If you’re fit and regular work out than 30# should still be fine.